iloveMonday/odin-carousel/README.md

 import 5 images
 make a viewport the size of the images? -layers? static slider of images (flex?) move position left or right

+FOR NEXT TIME
+-something funky happening in the slider position calc